“Your kids are cold! They need more layers”

-And great insights can come from all quarters, even total strangers.
+It’s true: Great insights can come from all quarters, even total strangers.
 But here’s the deal: Unsolicited advice, directly or passive aggressively given, causes stress.

 Sometimes, unsolicited advice-giving is well-intended.
 You’re sharing a problem, and they want to offer a solution.
 Or they think you’re sharing a problem, and want to offer a solution to a non-existent obstacle.

 It’s hard to know where the advice is coming from, the motive usually comes from a few categories.

 You can read about the 8 types of people who offer unsolicited parenting advice.
 If you give advice, think about what bucket you fall in.
 And if you receive advice, think about where the advice is coming from.

 THE 8 TYPES OF PEOPLE WHO OFFER UNSOLICITED ADVICE TO PARENTS

 There are 8 different types or “levels” of advice that advice-givers give.
 I find that “1” is the most benign and “8” is the most odious.
 The higher up the rung, the worse it gets.
 (The more obnoxious the motives.)

 People think they can help and want to make your life easier.
 “Maybe just give your child a warning that bedtime is coming so they don’t freak out ever again.
 I read about it in a book once.”

 They want to reduce your stress, or the perceived inappropriate way you’re handling the situation.